 As early as freshman year, you will want to familiarize yourself with the breadth and focus of each exam, so you can start building a calendar that allows for standardized testing prep well before each test is scheduled.
 You’ll also want to take an early look at the admissions requirements of your wish-list colleges to make note of the tests they require and the time frame for submitting scores.

 Here’s a rundown of the common exams with links to Kaplan resources that will help you navigate your choices:

-- AP (Advanced Placement) Tests: There are 37 different standardized single-subject AP tests given during the first two weeks of May.
+There are 37 different standardized single-subject AP tests given during the first two weeks of May.
 Students generally test at their own schools as they complete AP course work, so it is possible to have several AP tests in one year—maybe even two in one day!
-Prepare yourself by downloading Kaplan’s free AP Digital Flashcards.

-- PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test): Juniors take this “practice” SAT in October, not only to get a feel for what it’s like to take the real test, but also to put themselves in the running for National Merit Scholarships and other recognition programs.
+Juniors take this “practice” SAT in October, not only to get a feel for what it’s like to take the real test, but also to put themselves in the running for National Merit Scholarships and other recognition programs.
 Register for the Student Search Service option, and you’ll hear directly from colleges looking for students like your.
-The PSAT is a test you can only take once, so do it the right way with Kaplan.
+The PSAT is a test you can only take once, prepare well and prepare early.

-- ACT (American College Testing college readiness assessment): Most colleges accept SAT or ACT scores interchangeably, so it’s worth exploring the differences between the two tests.
+Most colleges accept SAT or ACT scores interchangeably, so it’s worth exploring the differences between the two tests.
 On the surface, they are quite similar: they take roughly the same amount of time to complete, are offered frequently throughout the academic year, and neither test penalizes wrong answers.
-To discover which test best fits you, take our SAT vs. ACT quiz.